lynnfaraday/aresmush.com/_root/tutorials/manage/restore-db.md

 To restore the database:

 1. Stop the database service.
 In the [server shell](/tutorials/install/server-shell), type `sudo service redis stop`.
 2. Copy the `dump.rdb` file from your back copy into the database data path.
 Typically this is `/var/lib/redis/dump.rdb`.
+If you get a permission error, run `sudo chmod g+rwx /var/lib/redis/dump.rdb` from the server shell.
+Sometimes redis resets the file permissions.
 3. Restart the database service by typing `sudo service redis start` in the server shell.

-> **Note:** If you used a non-standard installation, your database commands and file path may be different than what's shown above.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** If you used a non-standard installation, your database commands and file path may be different than what's shown above.

 ## Restoring Code